google.com, pub-5651232873618710, DIRECT, f08c47fec0942fa0

 In this round of editing the first of my WIPs, I’ve been focused on correcting the diction throughout all forty-six chapters.
 By this, I mean I’m paying more attention to the sound of the story.
 In previous drafts, my sentences were often clunky and didn’t flow together.

-While this repetition is often used in children’s books, it’s something to be avoided in adult fiction.
+Repetition is often used in children’s books, but it’s something to be avoided in adult fiction.
 The sentence structure should vary in length as well as rhythm.

-Also, reading your writing out loud can prevent sentences that get muddled and twisted then tumbling off the tongue when they should be rolling off it.
+Also, reading your writing out loud can prevent sentences that get muddled and twisted and tumbling off the tongue when they should be rolling off it.

 But what if you’re like me?
 What if you really, really, really dislike reading your work out loud?
 As important it can be, you just can’t bring yourself to do it.